 Make sure that no special regulation is in force that imposes restrictions on the use of mobile phones.
 Restrictions to mobile phones would also apply to this telephone.
-Most modern electronic equipment is shielded from radio frequency (RF) signals.
-However, certain electronic equipment may not be shielded against the RF signals from your phone.
+Most modern electronic equipment is shielded from radio frequency (RF) interference.
+However, certain electronic equipment may not be shielded against the (RF) interference from your phone.